arieu/fullstack-resouces/README.md

 Again...

-  l.
-Study the Past.
+  1. Study the Past.
-  l.
-Analyze the Present.
+  2. Analyze the Present.
-  l.
-Created the Future.
+  3. Created the Future.

 # What to Learn
   * How computers work -